aceeric/ociregistry/README.md

 INFO[0201] echo server GET:/v2/registry.k8s.io/kube-scheduler/blobs/sha256:6523efc24f status=200 latency=70.020159ms host=localhost:8080 ip=127.0.0.1
 ```

 Note the occurrence of `pulling manifest from upstream` in the logs above.

-Stop the server with CTRL-C and simply re-run it with the same command.
+Stop the server with CTRL-C if running the binary or `docker stop` if running the container.
+Then simply re-run the server with the same command.
 In your other console window, remove the image from Docker's cache so that on the next pull, Docker has to go back through the _Ociregistry_.

 ```shell
 docker images --format "{{.ID}}" localhost:8080/registry.k8s.io/kube-scheduler:v1.29.1\